Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamics in the non-linear regime

-For higher values of $\Rac$, the behaviour of the layers is similar to that seen in other studies, with a gradual erosion of the layered state leading ultimately to a well-mixed state throughout the domain \citep[e.g.][]{fuentes20253d}.
-However, the final state seen for lower values of $\Rac$ is rather different.
+For higher values of $\Rat$, the behaviour of the layers is similar to that seen in other studies, with a gradual erosion of the layered state leading ultimately to a well-mixed state throughout the domain \citep[e.g.][]{fuentes20253d}.
+However, the final state seen for lower values of $\Rat$ is rather different.
 This suggests a competition between rotational and convective processes, where the tendency of a rotating fluid to form columnar structures prevents the erosion of the stably stratified outer layer.
-For these low-$\Rac$ simulations, the layered phase never truly ends --- in our simulations, the wide convective layer overlain by an SSL survives without further evolution of its size --- meaning it can impact the dynamics on long time scales.
+For these low-$\Rat$ simulations, the layers never fully merge --- rather, the wide convective layer overlain by an SSL survives without further evolution of its size --- meaning that it can impact the dynamics on long time scales.

 Figure~\ref{fig:layerevolution}(c) shows the survival time of the layered state, for simulations resulting in a convective zone throughout the entire domain (it is difficult to define an end of the layered phase when the final state contains a wide SSL).
-Larger values of $\Ek\Rac$ result in a shorter layered phase, with an approximate scaling $t_\text{layer}\sim(\Ek\Rac)^{-1}$.
-This agrees with the results of \citet{fuentes2024evolution}, who found that higher rotation rates relative to the stratification produced longer-lasting layers, as rotational effects resisted the convection processes, causing layers to merge.
+Larger values of $\Ek\Rat$ result in a shorter layered phase, with an approximate scaling $t_\text{layer}\sim(\Ek\Rat)^{-1}$, independent of the viscosity.
+This agrees with the results of \citet{fuentes2024evolution}, who found that higher rotation rates relative to the stratification produced longer-lasting layers, as rotational effects resisted the convection processes that cause layers to merge.

 To quantify the transition between the two regimes, we define the boundaries of the convective zone as

 We identify the height of the inner and outer stably stratified layers as